 Determine Your Carbon Footprint

-This scope is your company’s direct emissions.
-This is all of the fuel you use in your daily operations, whether at your facility or in company vehicles.
+This scope is your company’s direct emissions, which includes all the fuel you use in your daily operations, whether at your facility or in company vehicles.

-This scope encompasses the impacts employees have on the environment through their commute or business travel, all purchased goods and services, and waste production.
+This scope encompasses the impacts employees have on the environment through their commute or business travel, purchased goods and services and waste production.